- Fields

 -

 Train yourself.
-If you can take classes in IT, try to take courses in IT fields that interest you.
+Take courses in IT fields that interest you.
 For example, if you know you want to be in software development, take classes on coding to get you ready.
 Finding ways to get familiar with the field and its specifics will pay off in the long run.

 -